-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness As demonstrated in the Identified Needs and Metrics sections, English Learners, low-income, and foster youth students are often underperforming in their capacity for credit completion.
+Goal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: As demonstrated in the Identified Needs and Metrics sections, English Learners, low-income, and foster youth students are often underperforming in their capacity for credit completion.
 The expected average is 4.0 for all students.
 They often exhibit low motivation to complete their assignments.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and recognition.
-Scope: Schoolwide increase student participation and engagement in meaningful school activities.
+Scope: Schoolwide increase credit completion.
+This will include collaboration between leadership and staff along with sharing best practices.
+Additionally, we will increase student participation and engagement in meaningful school activities.
 The school will acknowledge student achievement and celebrate student successes to get buy-in.
 The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
 Students are recognized for their efforts in a variety of ways that are meaningful to them.
 This includes but is not limited to celebrations, field trips and enrichment experiences.
 Throughout the school year, and on an ongoing basis, our students participate in a comprehensive recognition program that helps support their scholastic efforts.
 We have witnessed how these actions can inspire students to continue to be productive and strive to accelerate their learning.
 We expect that these actions will have a positive impact on work completion rates.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. learners, LTEL, low- income, foster youth, and students with disabilities.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We anticipate from these actions and support services to see an increase up to 4 credits per learning period.
 We will also consider input from students and parents to enhance the quality of the program provided.
-2.1 Action: Career and college-readiness for English Language Learners, low-income and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income and foster youth student To address this need, adjustments will include increasing the marketing of CTE pathways options, assigning proper A-G courses, and assigning CTE courses that align with a student's post-secondary plans.
-Our counselors will work closely with teachers to ensure all students complete their college and/or career coursework.
-Counselors connect students with WIOA to receive job training and placement.
-Additionally, field trips We will closely monitor progress on our CTE completion rates and our A-G completion rates, and dual enrollment for all of our student groups, especially English learners, LTEL, low-
+2.1 Action: Career and college-readiness for English Language Learners, low-income and foster youth students Need: To address this need, adjustments will include increasing the marketing of CTE pathways options, assigning proper A-G courses, and assigning CTE courses that align with a student's post-secondary plans.
+Our counselors will work closely with teachers to ensure all students We will closely monitor progress on our CTE completion rates and our A-G completion rates, and dual enrollment for all of our student groups,